immersive-web/depth-sensing/explainer.md

 // unable to select usage and data format that it supports, the depth sensing
 // will not be enabled on a session - for sessions where depth sensing is
-// listed as required feature, the session creation will fail. dictionary XRDepthSensingStateInit {
+// listed as required feature, the session creation will fail. dictionary XRDepthStateInit {
-  sequence<XRDepthSensingUsage> depthSensingUsagePreference;
+  sequence<XRDepthUsage> usagePreference;
-  sequence<XRDepthDataFormat> depthDataFormatPreference;
+  sequence<XRDepthDataFormat> dataFormatPreference;
 };

+partial dictionary XRSessionInit {
+  XRDepthStateInit? depthSensing;
+};

 partial interface XRSession {
-  // Non-null iff depth-sensing is enabled: readonly attribute XRDepthDataFormat? depthDataFormat;
+  // Non-null iff depth-sensing is enabled: readonly attribute XRDepthUsage? depthUsage;
-  readonly attribute XRDepthSensingUsage? depthSensingUsage;
+  readonly attribute XRDepthDataFormat? depthDataFormat;
 };

 partial interface XRFrame {
-  // Throws if depth sensing state was never updated,
+  // Must succeed when the depth API was initialized as "cpu-optimized".
+Otherwise, must throw.
+  // Returns null if the view does not have a corresponding depth buffer.
+  XRCPUDepthInformation? getDepthInformation(XRView view);
+};

+partial interface XRWebGLBinding {
+  // Must succeed when the depth API was initialized as "gpu-optimized".
+Otherwise, must throw.
-  // returns null if the view does not have a corresponding depth buffer.
+  // Returns null if the view does not have a corresponding depth buffer.
-  XRDepthInformation? getDepthInformation(XRView view);
+  XRWebGLDepthInformation? getDepthInformation(XRView view);
 };

 [SecureContext, Exposed=Window]